ykjit/yk/README.md

 # The yk meta-tracing system.

 yk is a meta-tracing system.
-More details to follow.
+See the [yk book](https://ykjit.github.io/yk/) for more details.

 # Contributors